stevethekey/HousePredictions/README.md

 # HousePredictions
-## Project By: William Guillermo Steven Matiz, Gabriel Mourad, Mariela Badillo, Benjamin Zech
+## Project By: William Steven Matiz, Gabriel Mourad, Mariela Badillo, Benjamin Franklin
 Our project for data mining in CIS 4930 at Florida State University